 Instant emergency detection.
 The AI recognizes keywords and urgency signals: "no heat," "gas smell," "carbon monoxide alarm," "elderly person," "baby in the house."
 It automatically escalates genuine emergencies.

-**90-second dispatch.** Once an emergency is confirmed, the AI contacts your on-call technician immediately — via call, text, or push notification.
+fast emergency alerting.
+Once an emergency is confirmed, the AI contacts your on-call technician immediately, via call, text, or push notification.
 No email chains.
 No waiting.

-**24/7 at a fraction of the cost.** AI phone agents typically cost $49-$199/month regardless of call volume.
+24/7 at a fraction of the cost.
+AI phone agents typically cost $49-$349/month with included calls and predictable overage.
 That's 90-97% less than a human answering service handling the same call load.

-The most profitable HVAC companies in Los Angeles aren't just answering more calls — they're answering them faster and smarter.
-They've shifted from reactive (voicemail → callback) to proactive (AI answers → instant triage → immediate dispatch).
+The most profitable HVAC companies in Los Angeles aren't just answering more calls, they're answering them faster and smarter.
+They've shifted from reactive (voicemail → callback) to proactive (AI answers → instant triage → urgent team alert).

-Every missed emergency call has a compound cost: the immediate lost job, the lifetime customer value, and the referrals that customer would have generated.
-For HVAC businesses, the math is clear — you can't afford to send emergency calls to voicemail.
+A missed emergency call can carry compound cost: the immediate lost job, the lifetime customer value, and the referrals that customer would have generated.
+For HVAC businesses, the math is clear: sending emergency calls to voicemail is risky.

 The question isn't whether you can afford an AI phone agent.
 It's whether you can afford not to have one.